-Ioana Popescu is the Booz & Company Chaired Professor in Strategic Revenue Management and Professor of Decision Sciences at INSEAD.
+Ioana Popescu is Professor of Decision Sciences and Strategy& Chaired Professor of Revenue Management at INSEAD.
 She holds a dual PhD in Operations Research and in Applied Mathematics from MIT, and a BA Summa cum Laude in Mathematics and Computer Science from Wellesley College.

 A regular speaker at academic and professional conferences and events, Professor Popescu has held Associate Editor positions at Management Science, Operations Research and Manufacturing & Service Operations Management.
-She served as guest editor for INFORMS Transactions on Education, as well as on the board of the Journal of Revenue and Pricing Management and on the board of the Revenue Management and Pricing Section of INFORMS.
-Ioana has lived on four continents and has been honored as a Young Global Leader by the World Economic Forum (2009).
+She served as guest editor for Informs Transactions on Education, as well as on the board of the Journal of Revenue and Pricing Management and on the board of the Revenue Management and Pricing Section of INFORMS.
+Currently based in Singapore, Ioana has lived on four continents and was honored as a YGL (2009) by the World Economic Forum.